metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 Optional:

-- `port` (Number) The port number used if the query type is not SRVIgnored for SRV records
+- `port` (Number) The port number used if the query type is not SRV Ignored for SRV records
-- `refresh_interval` (String) RefreshInterval configures the time after which the provided names are refreshed.If not set, Prometheus uses its default value.
+- `refresh_interval` (String) RefreshInterval configures the time after which the provided names are refreshed.
+If not set, Prometheus uses its default value.
 - `type` (String) The type of DNS query to perform.
-One of SRV, A, AAAA, MX or NS.If not set, Prometheus uses its default value.When set to NS, it requires Prometheus >= v2.49.0.When set to MX, it requires Prometheus >= v2.38.0
+One of SRV, A, AAAA, MX or NS.
+If not set, Prometheus uses its default value.
+When set to NS, it requires Prometheus >= v2.49.0.
+When set to MX, it requires Prometheus >= v2.38.0

 <a id="nestedatt--spec--docker_sd_configs"></a>